jdorn/json-editor/README.md

 *  `collapsed` - If set to true, the editor will start collapsed (works for objects and arrays)
 *  `disable_collapse` - If set to true, the collapse button will be hidden (works for objects and arrays)
 *  `disable_edit_json` - If set to true, the Edit JSON button will be hidden (works for objects)
+*  `hidden` - If set to true, the editor will not appear in the UI (works for all types)

 ```json
 {